belgacemyassine/in-vehicle-coupon-recommendation/README.md

 # in-vehicle-coupon-recommendation
 Stage 1 - Exploratory Data Analysis
-During Stage 1, I concentrated on exploring the data to derive insights from a statistical perspective.
+This stage focused on exploring the data to derive insights from various statistical perspectives.

 Key Actions: